Complaints Handling Policy

 We will help you formulating, lodging and progressing your complaint if you request this.

-Of course you can appoint an authorised representative or advocate to make a complaint on your behalf.
+Of course you can appoint an authorised representative to make a complaint on your behalf.
 For help with how to appoint an authorised representative, please go to Authorised Representatives.

 What we will do